octohouse/houzes-property-feed/README.txt

 * Street
 * XML (any XML file hosted on a public URL)

+We can export and upload feeds from Houzez to third party portals in the following formats:

+* BLM
+* Kyero v3

 Here's just a couple of reasons why you should choose the Houzez Property Feed plugin to import your property stock:

 * 20+ years experience in working with property feeds